Homemade Diets for Dogs

 The wider the variety of healthy foods in appropriate proportions you feed, the less need for supplements there should be.
 Conversely, the more limited the diet you feed, the more supplements are needed.
 Supplements may be more important for cooked diets, since heat destroys some nutrients.
 Freezing also destroys some nutrients.
 The longer food is cooked or frozen, the more nutrients will be lost.
 Remember that calcium is always needed unless you feed a diet that includes raw meaty bones, where the bone is fully consumed.
 Following are some supplements that can be added to help ensure that all nutritional needs are met:

 Green blend or a mixture of kelp and alfalfa.
 Kelp supplies iodine that may be in short supply if it is not included in the diet.
 Too much iodine, like too little, can suppress thyroid function, so give no more than ¼ tsp to large dogs, and proportionately less to smaller dogs.
 If you do not supplement with kelp, you should add iodized salt, or a multi-vitamin and mineral supplement that includes iodine.
-Another option is to use a mix such as Preference from The Honest Kitchen. which contains alfalfa, kelp, vegetables and fruit.
+Another option is to use a base mix such as those from The Honest Kitchen. which contain vegetables, fruit, and more.
 These are particularly useful if you do not include vegetables in the diet you feed.
 Vegetables supply trace minerals as well as antioxidants, so a multi-vitamin and mineral supplement may be needed if you are not feeding vegetables.
 See Supplements section for more options.

 Oysters are very high in zinc, and are also a source of copper, iodine, and vitamin D. Zinc, copper and vitamin D may be in short supply if you don't include beef liver in your dog's diet.
 Add no more than 1 ounce of canned oysters per pound of other meat in the diet.